Solid Waste User Fee Study

 ACouncil-approved user fee study is now underway to determine how industrial, commercial and institutional(IC&I)waste collection may continue and how it can be fairly and sustainably funded through these changes.

-Our teams are going door to door this winter to speak with businesses and understand their needs.
+Our teams are going door to door this winter to speak with businesses and understand their needs and share a survey to gather information.
 We're also recruiting those interested to join a working group to find a solution that works for Downtown.

 Do you own or manage a Downtown business, institution or property?

-We're developing a Working Group with diverse membership to represent the needs of our Downtown:
+We're also developing a Working Group with diverse membership to represent the needs of our Downtown around a potential Solid Waste User Fee program.

 This group will collaborate with City staff, explore options and impacts of a variety of programs and provide feedback to inform a next step for waste services and what the fee and administrative model might look like.